tweakch/DecryptRailsCookie/README.md

 Copy the `secret_key_base` for use with the DecryptRailsCookie script.
 Keep this information secure.

+## Configuring Salt and Signed Salt

+### Understanding and Setting Salt Values:
+1. **Purpose of Salt and Signed Salt**:
+   - `salt`: Used in generating the encryption key.
+   - `signed_salt`: Used in generating the signing key for the cookie.

+2. **Default Rails Configuration**:
+   - Typically, Rails uses default values for these salts.
+   - Default values are `"encrypted cookie"` for `salt` and `"signed encrypted cookie"` for `signed_salt`.

+3. **Custom Configuration**:
+   - If your Rails application uses custom salt values, you need to replace the default values in the script.
+   - Find these values in your Rails application, possibly within the initializers or the environment configuration files.

+Ensure that the `salt` and `signed_salt` in the script match the ones used by your Rails application for accurate decryption.

 ## Note
 Ensure the secret key base matches the one used by your Rails application for the encrypted cookie.
 Use environment variables or other secure methods to